 How to Cite a Press Release in APA Style

 When you’re researching a cutting-edge topic, there are few sources of information more of the moment than press releases.
 Citing them in APA Style is very simple.
-As for any reference list entry, the four elements you’ll need are the author, the date, the title (with a description of form in square brackets, when the form is something different from the norm), and the source (e.g., a URL).
+As for any reference list entry, the four elements you’ll need are the author, the date, the title (with a description of "Press release" in square brackets), and the source (e.g., a URL).
 Here are some example references for press releases:

 Determining Authorship for Press Releases

 Determining authorship is probably the hardest part of writing the press release reference list entry.
 It helps to know that press releases are typically written by an organization about itself (their typical audience is journalists, who use them as a foundation for their own stories).
-So when you find press releases on an organization’s own website without a specific author attribution, you can assume the organization to be the author (this is true for the first example above).
+So when you find press releases on an organization’s own website without a specific author attribution, you can assume the organization to be the author (as in the American Psychological Association example).
 When a reference includes a larger organization as well as a department or office within that organization, the larger entity comes first in the entry (as in The White House example).

 In the text, you would cite a press release just like any other source, by using the author and year.
-If you use more than one press release per author per year (say, two from APA in 2010), call them 2010a and 2010b (whichever title comes first alphabetically will be 2010a).
-The description Press release in square brackets aids the reader in understanding the reference type, and finally the retrieval URL is given.
+If you use more than one press release per author per year (say, two from APA in 2018), call them 2018a and 2018b (whichever title comes first alphabetically will be 2018a).
+Italicize the title of a press release, followed by the description Press release in square brackets (without italics) to aid the reader in understanding the reference type, and finally the retrieval URL is given.
 Because press releases are published documents (not, for example, wikis, which are updated constantly), a retrieval date is not necessary.

 Now you should be ready to cite press releases in your APA Style paper!

 Note: This post was originally published on September 9, 2010.
 It was updated on February 6, 2018 with fresh examples and additional information about citing Science Daily press releases.The examples also clarify that the full date should be used when citing a press release.